The Public Interest

 The public interest is not just what the readers, listeners or viewers want either as consumers or people who want to be entertained.

-It is about issues which affect everyone, even if many of them are not aware of it or even if they don’t appear to care.
+It is about issues that affect everyone, even if many of them are not aware of it or even if they don’t appear to care.